-Holder: Comey's letter 'a stunning breach of protocol'
+Ex-AGs Gonzales, Holder rip Comey

 - Former Attorney General Eric Holder called James Comey honorable but said made a mistake

-- Holder disagreed with the FBI Director's letter to Congress on emails tied to Hillary Clinton's server

-(CNN)Former Attorney General Eric Holder is criticizing FBI Director James Comey's decision to reveal the recent discovery of emails potentially related to the bureau's earlier investigation of Hillary Clinton's private server.

-Writing in the Washington Post on Monday, Holder called Comey's decision "incorrect."
+Former Attorney General Eric Holder also criticized Comey's decision Monday.
+Writing in The Washington Post on Monday, Holder called Comey's decision "incorrect."

-He said Comey's letter to Congress announcing a review of the new emails was "a stunning breach" of law enforcement protocol and one that carried "potentially severe implications" during a presidential campaign.
+Obama's first attorney general said Comey's letter to Congress announcing a review of the new emails was "a stunning breach" of law enforcement protocol and one that carried "potentially severe implications" during a presidential campaign.

 "I served with Jim Comey, and I know him well.
 This is a very difficult piece for me to write.
 He is a man of integrity and honor.
 I respect him.
 But good men make mistakes.
 In this instance, he has committed a serious error with potentially severe implications," Holder wrote.